dataviscourse/tutorials/lectures/lecture-svg.md

 ### Path

 The SVG [path](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path) element is how you “escape” the basic SVG shapes.
 In case none of the predefined shapes are good enough for you, you can draw any arbitrary shape you want using the path element.
-We will not use it very often in class, but it’s important that you know it exists, because it helps you understand how much of D3 works under the hood.
+We will usually not use it manually, but it’s important that you know it exists, because it helps you understand how much of D3 works under the hood.

 The path element is made up of a micro language.
 Here are some commands: